gjtorikian/Neverball-ME/README.md

 # Gameplay & Documentation

-The documentation for Neverball ME is located on [this site's GitHub page, at http://gjtorikian.github.com/Neverball-ME](http://gjtorikian.github.com/Neverball-ME/).
+The documentation for Neverball ME is located on [this site's GitHub page: http://gjtorikian.github.com/Neverball-ME](http://gjtorikian.github.com/Neverball-ME/).

 # Credits